-June Milligan

-June has extensive experience as a senior civil servant.
+June Milligan June has extensive experience as a senior civil servant.
 Her last role was Director General of Local Government and Communities and a board member in the Welsh Government.
 She has also held roles as a diplomat and as head of department at the Foreign and Commonwealth Office.
 She is currently a member of the Court of the University of Glasgow and was, until May 2019, an Equality and Human Rights Commissioner.
 June's areas of interest and expertise are people-centred: in leadership, diversity, governance and ethics.
 June was appointed as a Civil Service Commissioner on 1 June 2017.

-Joe Montgomery

-Joe has held senior executive roles in the private sector, focusing on property and regeneration, as well as an executive career in both central and local government including as Director General at the Department of Communities and Local Government, and Director General at the Office of the Deputy Prime Minister.
+Joe Montgomery Joe has held senior executive roles in the private sector, focusing on property and regeneration, as well as an executive career in both central and local government including as Director General at the Department of Communities and Local Government, and Director General at the Office of the Deputy Prime Minister.
 Joe was appointed as a Civil Service Commissioner on 1 June 2017.

-Sarah Pittam
+Part 1: Annual Report 2021/22

-Sarah Pittam is an Independent nonexecutive director specialising in the education sector.
+Sarah Pittam Sarah Pittam is an Independent non executive director specialising in the education sector.
 She is a Non-Executive Director of Bourne Education Trust and was appointed to the Department for Education's Register of External Experts in 2019.
 She previously served as a Conservative local authority councillor in the London Borough of Hammersmith and Fulham between 2006 and 2010.
 Sarah was appointed as a Civil Service Commissioner on 1 October 2021.

-Martin Spencer

-Martin has a background in economics, technology consulting, business transformation and business leadership.
-Most recently Martin was Senior Vice-President at NTT DATA, a global IT services business that delivers some of the world's largest digital infrastructure and transformation projects.
+Martin Spencer Martin has a background in economics, technology consulting, business transformation and business leadership.
+Most recently Martin was Senior Vice President at NTT DATA, a global IT services business that delivers some of the world's largest digital infrastructure and transformation projects.
 Previously, Martin has held UK and European leadership roles with Capgemini and KPMG Consulting.
 Martin was also a director at Detica, the international business and technology consulting firm specialising in data analytics and information intelligence.
 Martin is Non-Executive Director at the NHS Counter Fraud Authority, Companies House, Ofsted and the Serious Fraud Office.
 Martin was appointed as a Civil Service Commissioner on 1 October 2021.

-Gisela Stuart
+Part 1: Annual Report 2021/22 Gisela was appointed as First Civil Commissioner on 3 March 2022.

-Baroness Stuart served as a Labour Member of Parliament from 1997 until 2017.
+Gisela Stuart Baroness Stuart served as a Labour Member of Parliament from 1997 until 2017.
 During her twenty years in Parliament, she worked as a government minister in 1999-2001, sat on the Security and Intelligence Committee and chaired Vote Leave in 2016.

-From 2017, Baroness Stuart has contributed to public life with non-partisan roles.
+From 2017, Baroness Stuart has contributed to public life with non partisan roles.
 This includes roles at the Royal Mint, Birmingham City University and as the lead non-executive board member at the Cabinet Office.
 Baroness Stuart now sits as a crossbench peer where she operates independently, outside of a party-political framework.
+Former First Civil Service Commissioner